wasmi-labs/blog/content/posts/wasmi-v1.0/index.md

 ### The Next-Gen Engine

 Wasmi 2.0 will shift its focus again onto performance.
-Work on Wasmi 2.0 has already been well underway and preliminary benchmarks look great. [^11]
+Work on Wasmi 2.0 has already been well underway, and preliminary benchmarks look great. [^11]

 It will feature different modes of interpreter dispatch with various different advantages represented by 2 new crate features: